Sending Docs Checklist for Business Entity Tax Returns

 • Cell Phone, Internet

-Payroll (you can skip if we process 1099s or payroll for you)
+Payroll (you can skip if we process your payroll)

 • 1099s, W-2s you issued including W-3s (W-3 is necessary if you have employees beyond yourself)